Sushmitha2708/Spark/README.md

 #### Spark Computing Engine
 Unlike Apache Hadoop which includes both a storage system(HDFS) and a computing system(Map Reduce) and cannot run without the other, Spark runs well on storage and can we used broadly in various environments.
 Spark can be used with a variety of storage systems like Azure storage, Amazom S3, Apache Cassandra and Apache Kafka.
 Spark performs computations on data that resides in any of the systems in the cluster.
+#### Spark Libraries
+Sparks libraries since its release have grown to provide more and more types of functionality.
+Spark supports both Standard and External libraries.
+Spark includes libraries for SQL, Spark SQL, Machine learning(MLlib), Stream processing(Spark Streaming), Graph analytics(GraphX).
+Apart from these spark has many external open-source librariesfrom connectors from various storage systems to machine learning algorithms.

-It is designed to support a wide range of data analytics tasks ranging from simple data loading and SQL queries to machine learning and streaming computation over the same computing enginewith a consistent set of Spark APIs.
+Spark supports multiple widely used programming languages like Python, Java, Scala, R. It is designed to support a wide range of data analytics tasks ranging from simple data loading and SQL queries to machine learning and streaming computation over the same computing enginewith a consistent set of Spark APIs.